LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateRoleContextByUid-put-">Upsert Context (PUT)</h4>
- This API creates a Context with a set of Roles [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/upsert-context)
+ This API creates a Context with a set of Roles

 ```java